Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces with everywhere good reduction over a quadratic field

+We can check that the only submodule of $\calA[2](\overline{K})$ that is trivial as a $\Gamma_K$-module is $\calA[2](K)$, which, as a group is isomorphic to $(\Z/2\Z)^2$ by what we have described in Section \ref{sectionsp}.
+However, this submodule is precisely $\calA[2]^\circ(\overline{K})$, and the image of this group in $\calA[2](\overline{k})$ is trivial.
 As a consequence, one cannot find a section of the exact sequence \eqref{seq}, as the image of any section would have to be trivial as a $\Gamma_K$-module, and we deduce that $\Kum(A)$ does not have good reduction over $\mathbb{Q}_2(\sqrt{421})$.
-However, if we consider the ramified extension $L=\mathbb{Q}_2(\sqrt{421},i)$, then, over that extension, the polynomial $f(x)+\tfrac{1}{4}g(x)^2$ completely splits.
-Thus, $\calA[2](\overline{L})$ becomes trivial as a $\Gamma_L$-module, and we can easily construct sections as in the previous example.\\
+Nevertheless, if we consider the ramified extension $L=\mathbb{Q}_2(\sqrt{421},i)$, then, over that extension, the polynomial $f(x)+\tfrac{1}{4}g(x)^2$ completely splits.
+Thus, $\calA[2](\overline{L})$ becomes trivial as a $\Gamma_L$-module, and we can easily construct sections as in the previous example.
+Through a similar reasoning, we can argue in the other seven examples which field extensions we need to take, and what their degrees are.\\